mark-watson/Clojure-AI-Book/manuscript/kgn.md

 } limit 10
 ~~~~~~~~

-For the rest of this chapter we will just use DBPedia.
+For the rest of this chapter we will just use DBPedia or data copied from DBPedia.

-After looking an interactive session using the example program for this chapter (that also includes listing automatically generated SPARQL queries) we will look at the implementation.
+After looking an interactive session using the example program for this chapter we will look at the implementation.

 ## Entity Types Handled by KGN